5monkeys/cobertura-action/README.md

 ### `path`

 The to the cobertura report.
 Defaults to `coverage.xml`.
+If a glob pattern is provided it will take the first match.

 ### `skip_covered`